|

 Latin form of Greek Aristokles,

-meaning "excellent glory."
+meaning "best glory."

 ARISTOTLE: